Skip to content

 §2.5 · Evidence

-• The 2,066 citations on the 2000 paper and 1,952 on the 2017 paper testify to the framework's substantial theoretical interest and continued empirical engagement
+• The wide citation of both the 2000 and 2017 papers testifies to the framework's substantial theoretical interest and continued empirical engagement

 • Wave-mechanical effects in dwarf-galaxy cores provide observational targets that distinguish FDM from generic CDM at small scales

-• The framework connects to motivated UV physics: the ultra-light mass scale arises naturally in string-axiverse and other compactification frameworks (cross-reference: Karwal-Kamionkowski 2016 EDE variant in this same chapter)
+• Fundamental high-energy theories already predict ultra-light particles of this kind: the tiny mass scale arises naturally in the string axiverse and other frameworks where string theory's extra dimensions curl up (cross-reference: Karwal-Kamionkowski 2016 EDE variant in this same chapter)

 • Subsequent observational work (Iršič 2017, Rogers-Peiris 2020) has constrained the parameter space rather than ruled out the framework outright; FDM remains a live candidate with restricted masses